3cham/3cham.github.io/docs/blog/2020-08-20-writing-csv-file-inside-pyspark-program.md

 In our tech stack, pyspark is heavily used by teams for implementing their data science pipelines.
 We prefer spark not only because of its friendly python API but also its great performance while processing large amount of data.
-For example: we have an Alternating Least Square model that recommends products for more than 40 million users.
-With fine-tuned spark application, we achieved to train the model in under 2 hours.
+For example: we have an [Alternating Least Square model](http://stanford.edu/~rezab/classes/cme323/S15/notes/lec14.pdf) that recommends products for more than 40 million users.
+With a fine-tuned spark application, we achieved to train the model within 1 hour.

 The current infrastructure requires us to produce the recommendation weekly and the result should be single uncompressed csv file containing the top 100